The Rogue's March: Lyrics

 In America, both Generals Frank Dwight Baldwin and Hugh Lenox Scott remembered the following lyrics from their days on the Indian frontier:

 Other sources recall similar words, but no other lyrics are attested.
 The above are not long enough to match the tune.
 The illustration – from memoirs edited by General Custer's widow – recalls how it was done.
-The first 8 bars were played instrumentally; the voices joined in as a sort of chorus.
+The first 8 bars were played instrumentally.
+The voices joined in as a sort of chorus.

 Military uses

 British Army

 Corporal punishment, when it could be administered in the British army of the eighteenth and nineteenth centuries, was inflicted by the military bandsmen, e.g.: drummers, to increase the ignominy.
 Hence it was commonplace for it to be accompanied by music.

 The Rogue's March was typically used for drumming out incorrigible offenders – often, those who stole from their comrades.
 The offender, after undergoing whatever additional punishment had been imposed, e.g.: a flogging, would be brought onto the parade-ground.
 Drummer boys would strip off his buttons and facings.
 The sentence would be read, the band would strike up the Rogue's March, and the offender would be marched through the ranks and out of the assembly and – in later practice – to a civilian jail.

 To increase the humiliation he might be kicked in the bottom by the smallest drummer boy, and warned that he could expect severe punishment if he was seen there again.
 Sometimes a drummer boy led him with a halter [hangman's noose] around his neck.
 Soldiers' diaries record that the ritual made a very strong psychological impression on them.

 The punishment might also be employed on camp followers: "Thieves, strumpets, &c are frequently disgraced in this manner".

-By 1867 newspaper accounts could describe the procedure as "somewhat rare".
-However, in 1902 two Aldershot soldiers who stole war medals awarded to black servicemen by King Edward VII in person were drummed out to the Rogue's March and thence to prison with hard labour, after the King himself had sent a telegram deprecating the disgrace.
+By 1867, a newspaper account described the procedure as "somewhat rare".
+However, in 1902 two Aldershot soldiers who stole war medals awarded to black servicemen by King Edward VII in person, were drummed out to the Rogue's March, and sent to prison with hard labour, after the King himself had sent a telegram deprecating the disgrace.

 Royal Navy

 Seamen were also drummed out of the Navy.
 One officer wrote that in a well run ship "the greatest punishment [is] to be turned out of the service with disgrace, and a bad certificate into the bargain", and citing two instances where he had had thieves "drummed out of the ship with the rough music of the Rogue's March", which put a stop to thieving.
-Others were less enlightened.

 Several documents describe The Rogue's March being played to accompany flogging in the Navy.
 Two accounts describe the extreme naval punishment known as flogging round the fleet where the march was played by a drummer boy placed in the bows of the boat as it passed from ship to ship.